calvinlfer/Weather-Manager/README.md

 Query Side(s) is stored in a way that is optimal for the analytics side.
 The drawback of doing this is that the query side is now eventually consistent.
 Usually the command side is focused on a per-entity basis whereas the query sides are focused on answering questions that span multiple entities (e.g. How many members have added city with ID=1234 or How many members have tried to login on 2017-04-15).
+Currently, the Persistence Query Example feeds off the raw events from the command side but does not feed those events to any read-side databases optimized to answer specific questions.

 ### DynamoDB Table Creation